ArunmozhiRajavel/Arun_Cursor_Projects/README.md

 # Nudger App

+##Log
+Day 1 : Vibe coded with cursor AI and was almost ready.
+Then I ran into weird space and configuration issue between android stuio and cursor

 ##Inspiration
 With all the talk around Vibe Coding, I wanted to check I can also build something for my own.
 This is going to be my first android project and I will use cursor to build it without coding.
 The core feature of this project "Nudge" was a feature that existed in now extinct app "Hike".
 All you need to do is double tap on a chat with a person and they will get a vibrating notification.Sort of a virtual tap on the shoulder.
 This is something that my partner used to like a lot.
 Lets see if I cab bring it back into existence